-The Camden County 4-H program focuses on life-skill development, stress management, college preparation, workforce development, coastal awareness, special interest clubs and summer programming.
+The Camden County 4-H program focuses on life skills development, stress management, college preparation, workforce development, coastal awareness, special interest clubs and summer programming.
 Through competitions and club meetings, members learn about life skills, college preparation and future career skills.
-Staff and volunteers led special-interest club meetings about marine science, poultry, cooking, rocks, and arts and crafts.
+Through 29 club meetings in the classroom our staff reached more than 700 Camden County youth each month.
+Staff and volunteers led special-interest club meetings about marine science, poultry, cooking, and arts and crafts.
+Due to demand, two sessions were held for Marine Science Club and the Beginner’s Cooking Club.
+There was also another Cooking Club session for advanced members and those who had participated in the beginner’s club last year.
 These clubs met monthly during the school year and had 25 to 50 members each.
-4-H staff shared Yoga for Kids with schools and college summer camp, teaching about mindful relaxation and exercise for health.
-Summer programs kept the 4-H’ers engaged in learning, including multiple day camps in marine science and STEM (science, technology, engineering and math) subjects, a babysitting workshop and fun trips.
-This year was the first annual Exhibit Fair at the Kingsland Catfish Festival and the Photo Poultry Show with the Poultry Club.
-4-H staff shared information from an Ocean to Table Seafood Workshop with Marine Extension at club meetings, summer programs, festivals and online.
+4-H staff shared Yoga for Kids with the schools, teaching about mindful relaxation and exercise for health.
+Summer programs kept the members engaged in learning, including multiple-day marine science and STEM camps, babysitting workshop and fun trips.
+4-H staff shared information from an Ocean-to-Table Seafood Workshop with Marine Extension at club meetings, summer programs, festivals and online.

 Agricultural and Natural Resources